moshfeu/y2mp3/README.md

 ##### 2.4.0

 - Allow to stop active video download
-- Scroll the screen to download when it's start
+- Scroll the screen to a download when it starts

 ##### 2.3.0